kcjpop/ancaois.me/src/content/posts/code-retreat-turku.md

 Or when we were in a session where no control statements was allowed.
 I overthought and tried to make an array of neighbors cells and use its length to compare.
 Thanks to my teammate when he pointed out that I could just use the `neighbors` attribute instead.

 But as said, it is very tempting to make things complicated and get lost in your train of thoughts.
-I think TDD helps in this case, as it slows us down first, forces us to write tests to understand more about the problem before coming up with the solutions.
+I think TDD helps in this case, as it slows us down first, forces us to write tests to understand more about the problem before coming up with solutions.

-### In Summary
+## In Summary

 Before I left, I was asked 3 questions.
 I only remember the most interesting one: